korsakov/ohcount/README.md

 == Ohcount ==

-NOTE: THE PRIMARY DOCUMENTATION FOR OHCOUNT IS EXTRACTED FROM SOURCE CODE BY DOXYGEN.
-FOR THE MOST UP-TO-DATE DOCS, PLEASE SEE BELOW FOR INFO ON BUILDING AND REFERING TO THE DOXYGEN DOCS.

-Ohloh/SourceForge's source code line counter.
+Ohloh's source code line counter.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License Version 2 as